Wondering What Lena Dunham's Been Up To? Quentin Tarantino's New Manson Movie

 Though Lena Dunham has taken a bit of a step back from the spotlight over the past year, she's been extremely busy behind the scenes.
 The actress/producer/writer/director (seriously, how many more titles can one person have?) made some serious life changes, namely, having a hysterectomy and breaking up professionally with former producing partner Jenni Konner.
 But now, Dunham is ready to get back in front of the camera and will join Quentin Tarantino's star-studded (and glaringly white) film, Once Upon a Time in Hollywood, which is loosely based upon the Manson Family murders.

 The former Girls actress will star as a woman called Gypsy, according to Variety.
-A rep confirmed to Refinery29 that the character will be based upon Catherine "Gypsy" Share, who was one of Man's loyal followers.
+Though many outlets have yet to confirm what Dunham's role entails, Entertainment Weekly reports her full character's name will be Catherine “Gypsy” Share, who was one of Manson's loyal followers.
+The film's IMDb page supports EW's claim.
+Refinery29 has reached out to Dunham's rep for comment.

 Advertisement